 Volunteer boat builders are welcome to join our team.
 Experience is not necessary!

-We currently have an early 20th century single-person racing scull under renovation.
+We recently completed renovation of an early 20th century single-person racing scull.
+It is on display in our museum gallery.
 We are also building a small child's wooden sailboat, an “Opti,” in collaboration with the U.S. Coast Guard Auxiliary and the Havre de Grace Yacht Club, to be donated to the City’s Youth Sailing Program.

 The boat was built from plans for a Chesapeake Bay skiff, taken from a Mechanics Illustrated magazine, circa 1955.
 The article begins with, “When the soft southerly breezes blowing on your fevered brow and the moist, salty tang of marshes tingle in your nostrils make you long to get out on the water, then, Brother, the bug has bitten you and it’s time to consider building a boat.
 Chessy is just the ticket…”.
 The volunteers quickly “got the bug”, meeting weekly to work through the detailed drawings.